A Timeline of Health Care Cuts and Changes

 - New Mental health minister not in charge of Mental Health Act.

-- Top jobs vacant in vaccination roll out with private sector being favored.
+- Top jobs vacant in vaccination roll out with private sector being favoured.

 - New health minister and newly created minister of mental health.